1. What is my biggest priority as a writer in 2019?

 You can determine what your weaknesses are by any of the following:

-Once you know your weakness, work hard in 2018 to overcome them.
+Once you know your weaknesses, work hard in 2019 to overcome them.
 Maybe you’re talented with dialogue, but your narrative could use some work.
 There are writing exercises you can do to help you with your weaknesses too.

 7. What are my weaknesses as a marketer?
 How can I strengthen them?